 ADSHE is the only professional body that specifically and exclusively addresses the Higher Education context.
-Membership open to Specialist 1:1 Tutors, Assessors, Assistive Technology Trainers, Needs Assessors, managers and co-ordinators of disability services, and other interested parties, including students.
+Membership open to Specialist 1:1 Tutors, Assessors, Assistive Technology Trainers, Needs Assessors, managers, co-ordinators of disability services, and other interested parties, including students.

 - Low membership fees

-- Representation of the teaching and learning of neurodivergent students in HE at the highest level including DSSG, SASC, DSA-QAG, and the Department for Education
+- Representation of the teaching and learning of students with Specific Learning Differences in HE at the highest level including DSSG, SASC, and the Department for Education

-- Free-to-attend Regional Group meetings, many of which offer regular opportunities to gain ADSHE Accredited CPD as part of the membership fee
+- Access to Regional Group meetings, many of which offer regular opportunities to gain ADSHE Accredited CPD

-- Reduced member rates at the ADSHE Annual Conference and CPD Days South/North with opportunities for Professional Peer Supervision® and Assistive Technology surgeries and CPD for Specialist Assessors
+- Reduced member rates at the ADSHE’s Online and National Conferences, with opportunities for Professional Peer Supervision®, Assistive Technology surgeries and CPD for Specialist Assessors

 - Free discussion forums which are specifically HE-focused

-- ADSHE is a recognised professional body, meeting the mandatory requirements of the DSA-QAG Audit Framework.
+- Being part of a recognised professional body, which meets the DfE mandatory auditing requirements

 Please note: Professional Peer Supervision® and 7-Principles® are registered trademarks of ADSHE Ltd.